Tarsiciosh/EssentialFeed/README.md

 - refactor code to return if error immediatelly - change name cacheDeletionError (invert if logic to make code paths easier to follow)
-- create and use cache(items, with: completion) (extract cache insertion into helper function to make logic inside closure callbacks easier to follow)
+- create and use cache(items, with: completion) (extract cache insertion into a helper function to make logic inside closure callbacks easier to follow)
+- move to `Feed Cache` folder
+- make it public - only the needed parts
 (move `LocalFeedLoader` (and `FeedStore` collaborator) to its own file in production) (move `FeedStore` to its own file)
 (add SaveResult type alias to protect code from potential breaking changes)